 Q: Do any of these projects have citizenship restrictions for either students or faculty?

-A: Unless otherwise noted in the project description, there are no citizenship restrictions for students or faculty.
+A: No. It’s a decision which is up to the government Research Topic originator.
+Unless otherwise noted in the Research Task description, there are no citizenship restrictions for students or faculty.

 Q: Are any of the projects subject to International Traffic in Arms Regulations (ITAR) or other government restrictions?

-A: Unless otherwise noted in the project description, there are no ITAR or other restrictions.
+A: Unless otherwise noted in the Research Topic, there are no ITAR or other restrictions.

 Q: What are the Intellectual Property (IP) rules for these projects?